music-suite/music-suite/docs/src/User-Guide.md

 TODO relative dissonance of intervals, modes and chords

 TODO resolution and leading notes.
 "Solve" an n-part voicing problem

+Calculate dissonance of a chord (classical/"objective", by higest common fundamental)

 ## Beyond diatonic/chromatic